rootscript/forHumans-whoWant2Code/-elm-forHumans/day04-elm-webstorm.md

 Maybe could do something like `elm-package diff elm-lang/core 3.0.0 4.0.0`

-I could even do this part in node exec chip process ???
+I could even do this part in node exec child process ???

 just jotting down some thoughts,